broadinstitute/fungal-wdl/README.md

 Each separate analysis components are available as docker images.
 Workflow description language is used for the command execution.
 Pipelines are also available on FireCloud.

 ## About
 This repo is developed by Xiao Li from IDMP, the Broad Institute.
-The software is under MIT license.
 To contribute, please refer to the contribution guidelines.
 Use `issues` tag to report any bugs.

 This software is under MIT license.